21st Century Schizoid Man: Musical structure

 The eerie intro sound was created by woodwind and keyboard player Ian McDonald pressing his forearm onto the keys of the studio's bellows-driven reed organ, causing the instrument to malfunction and "wheeze" unpredictably.

 The song proper begins with a heavy adagio C minor hexatonic riff in 4/4 played in unison by McDonald on alto saxophone and Robert Fripp on overdriven electric guitar, over a pedal point bass from Greg Lake, until the last three notes, which the bass follows.
 The first six notes were composed by Lake and the final three longer ones – mostly played as power chords – were added by McDonald.
 The riff is interspersed with heavily distorted vocals, sung by Lake, accompanied only by staccato C minor seventh chords from Fripp.
 After two verses the song transitions, via an accelerando on six repeats of the final three power chords of the riff, into a lengthy allegro instrumental middle section in 6/8 called "Mirrors".

 "Mirrors" begins with an alternately rising and falling syncopated theme written by Fripp, with saxophone and guitar still playing in unison, before moving into a second section written by McDonald during his army band days called "Three Score and Four", which features an upbeat jazz saxophone riff overlaid with long, sustained guitar notes.

 Next comes Robert Fripp's dissonant and almost atonal guitar solo, which was rated number 82 in Guitar Worlds list of the "Top 100 Greatest Guitar Solos" in 2008.
 Louder Sound ranked the solo at No. 56 in its "100 greatest guitar solos in rock" poll in 2018.
-It is followed by an even more dissonant and atonal saxophone solo from Ian McDonald, created by mixing two solos together.
+Fripp recorded his solo on 4 August 1969 as an overdub with an alternating down-up fingerpicking technique.
+It is followed by a double tracked alto saxophone solo from Ian McDonald.
+McDonald believed that his earlier attempts at the solo were unsatisfactory, so he recorded the solo in a crouching position, believing that it would add a sense of "angst" to his playing.

 After a reprise of "Three Score and Four", the song transitions immediately into a "start-stop" section written by Fripp consisting of sixteenth-note lines played by the guitar and saxophone in unison once again, accompanied by snare drum and pedal point bass guitar.
 Fripp explained to Guitar Player magazine in 1974: "It's all picked down-up.
 The basis of the picking technique is to strike down on the on-beat and up on the off-beat.
 Then one must learn to reverse that.
 I'll generally use a downstroke on the down-beat except where I wish to accent a phrase in a particular way or create a certain kind of tension by confusing accents, in which case I might begin a run on the upstroke."

 After a reprise of the main riff and a final verse, the song concludes with an abstract chaotic outro with no discernible meter, inspired by the Duke Ellington Orchestra.